 The coastline opens up in front of you (what looks to be a dry river estuary) to the sight of the sun glistening on the water, it is magical.
 Turn right, towards Mudeford, (a very long walk and busy at the weekends) or left along Chewton Bunny beach, a quieter dog friendly beach with nothing to see but the coastline and The Needles in the distance.
 We left Chewton Glen after breakfast and had a peaceful walk through the woods down to the sea, the tide was out and Barney was off!
-But no amount of enticing (sausage treats) could encourage him to go for a swim (take a look at his video here), not that I blame him, it was windy and chilly, I can only image how cold the sea was!
+But no amount of enticing (sausage treats) could encourage him to go for a swim, not that I blame him, it was windy and chilly, I can only image how cold the sea was!
 But there’s nothing better than, with the sun breaking through the clouds, pulling your hat down over your ears and heading off into the distance, finding rock pools, and secret spots where you imagine pirates from days gone by would have set down their stash!

 The bracing sea air and walk tired me, so with coffee and hot chocolate waiting for us, we headed back to our treehouse, I felt so happy and calm, the sea seems to do that to you doesn’t it?
 Barney’s paws covered in sand and salty sea air in my hair, we fell in love with the beach and hope to head back soon.